-1. Chemical Reaction: Whenever a chemical change occurs, we say that a chemical reaction has taken place.
-For example, cooking of food, respiration, digestion of food, exposure of iron to humid atmosphere.
-Chemical change involves change of state, change of colour, evolution of a gas or change of temperature.
-Cooking of food, fermentation of sugar and respiration are some examples of chemical change.
+Whenever a chemical change occurs, we say that a chemical reaction has taken place.
+For example, cooking of food, respiration, digestion of food, exposure of iron to the humid atmosphere.
+Chemical change involves the change of state, change of colour, the evolution of gas, or change of temperature.
+Cooking of food, fermentation of sugar, and respiration are some examples of chemical change.

 (ii) Take about 10 mL (half a test tube) of lead nitrate solution in a test tube and transfer it to the flask.

-(iii) Then take about 10 mL of potassium iodide solution in a test tube and add it to the same flask (Fig. 1.1).
+(iii) Then take about 10 mL of potassium iodide solution in a test tube and add it to the same flask.

 (iv) Shake the flask and observe what happens.